 5. Listen to Great Books on Audio

 While listening to podcasts is always a great idea, consider consuming some of the greatest works of literature in an audio form.
 Great writers are known for their distinctive style of writing and particular phrases and pieces of vocabulary that achieve the desired effect in the reader’s mind.
 By swapping common conversations for genius works of literary art, you expose your auditory system to novel turns of phrases and quixotic words that you wouldn’t have otherwise known.
 It’s always a challenge to go through literary classics.
-But it’s so worth it, because instead of listening to live interaction that lacks polish, you try to grasp works that took years or even decades to produce.
-Within them, every single word matters, and appreciating that can have a dramatic impact on the way you use words in your own works.
+But it’s so worth it because instead of listening to live interaction that lacks polish, you try to grasp works that took years or even decades to produce.
+Within them, every single word matters, and appreciating that can have a dramatic impact on the way you use words in your works.

 Developing an extensive vocabulary is crucial for any task that involves writing.
 By having a rich lexicon at your disposal, you’ll be able to express yourself with clarity and precision which will let your writing stand out.
-It’s crucial that you said simple goals related to learning new words (for example, learn just five new words each day).
-Weather in just a couple of months, you will notice a traumatic a difference in the way you use language not only in writing but also in speech.
+It’s crucial that you said simple goals related to learning new words (for example, learning just five new words each day).
+Weather in just a couple of months, you will notice a traumatic difference in the way you use language not only in writing but also in speech.
 Learning new words is a task that has no end and once you delve into various meanings and etymologies of different pieces of lexicon, your literary mind will start exploding with creative possibilities.
 Next up, you may want to explore a list of English words with deep meanings.